 Let me preface this section by saying this: It’s quite possible that I have inherited some of the worst genes when it pertains to teeth.
 It amazes me to this day that I can make it through a dentist appointment, but I digress.
 Here are the top reasons why the general population experiences dental anxiety.

 In my formative years, I struggled to lose my baby teeth.
 My teeth would wiggle and loosen, but never seemed to fall out without assistance.
 My grandparents, whom I love dearly, employed some rather outdated techniques to “help” me lose my teeth.
-Apparently, the trend in their day was to tie one’s tooth to a string, and the other end to a doorknob.
+Apparently, the trend in their day was to tie the tooth to a string, and the other end to a doorknob.
 When the door is slammed, the tooth just magically pops out.
 Well, it’s didn’t work the first time it was tested on me.
 Nor the 2nd.
 So began the long trend of dental trauma.

 Have you experienced similar childhood trauma?
 Were you like me, and only have difficult childhood experiences to draw from?
 This can lead to a conditioned fear that can be difficult to overcome.

 If you continue to have negative experiences with dentists, it wears on you emotionally.
 As a child, your parents have the right to have a dentist care for your teeth (with your best interests in mind, of course).
-The more you are forced to see a dentist, the more the anxiety and fear builds — and the more you long to avoid it.
+The more you are forced to see a dentist, the more the anxiety and dental fear builds — and the more you long to avoid it.
 As an adult, you’ve dealt with enough dental trauma to lead you to the choice of avoiding the dentist completely.

 Your dental phobia may not stem from trauma, but instead, the instruments used by a dentist.
 Let’s be honest, their tools are disconcerting.
 Most dentists wear masks to cover their mouths, as well as peculiar magnifying glasses.
 They use mirrors, probes, cheek retractors, and let’s not forget this thing of nightmares — needles.
 The tools cause discomfort, and they can be fear-invoking.
 But they don’t have to be.